Accreditation in Public Relations (APR)

 The CPRC exam process consists of two parts – an oral presentation and a written examination.

 The CPRC written exam is subjective, requiring candidates to draw from their 10+ years of solid public relations experience in applying the RPIE method to solve problems and present solutions.
 The exam consists of 14 case studies with an estimated length of time for answering each question, ranging from 15 to 60 minutes per case study.
-It’s important to note that the length of each time estimate also represents the number of possible points that a candidate can earn.
+It’s important to note that the length of each time estimate also represents the number of possible points a candidate can earn.
 For example, a 15-minute case study is worth a maximum score of 15 points.
 The total points possible for the exam is 300, and a candidate must score a minimum of 210 points (70%) to pass.
 Six hours (including a 1-hour lunch break) is allotted for the exam, which will be graded by two FPRA professionals who have earned the CPRC credential.
 If there is no agreement on pass or fail, a third CPRC will serve as a tie breaker.

 When a candidate is ready to take the written exam, the Chapter’s Director of Credentialing, with the support of the FPRA’s VP Of Credentialing from the State Office, will arrange a location, date and time that is convenient for both the candidate and the CPRC proctor.
 The proctor will prepare the workspace, have the exam materials ready, review instructions and return the candidate’s completed exam to the State Office.